tonishka/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 ### 5.1 Edit feature
-The edit mechanism is a feature used to change the details of the contacts.
-It is only allowed in the application after initiating an add command or view command and in other words, it is functional only in the contact details windows.
+The edit mechanism is a feature used to change the details of a contact.
+It is only accessible from the Contact Details Page, and so must be preceded by an `AddCommand` or a `ViewCommand`, both of which navigate the user to the Contact Details Page.
 It is facilitated mainly by the `ContactDetailsPageParser`, `EditCommandParser` and `EditCommand` classes.

 The following sequence diagram shows how the edit operation works:

 ![EditCommandSequenceDiagram](images/EditCommandSequenceDiagram.png)
-- Here, the user executes an add command which takes in a new name input "Jack" which is tagged with a prefix "n/" for input type identification.
-- If a user were to execute a view command instead, the only difference would be that the editing is done on an existing contact instead of a new one.
+- Here, the user executes an `EditCommand`, and supplies the argument `n/Jack`, meaning they wish to change the name of `personToEdit` to "Jack".

 ![DetailedParsingForEditSequenceDiagram](images/DetailedParsingForEditSequenceDiagram.png)

-Below is an activity diagram summarising the possible paths for an edit command:
+Below is an activity diagram summarising the possible paths leading to and during the execution of an `EditCommand`:

 ![EditActivityDiagram](images/EditActivityDiagram.png)